moofter/flite/README.md

 # Flite
 A minimal Fedora workstation thingy.
 ![Flite](https://github.com/moofter/flite/blob/main/desktop.png?raw=true)
 Aim of this repo is to educate myself on creating custom fedora iso's to install offline locally on multiple machines and have all I need included on it.
 I like a minimal install but also have some quality of life stuff and easy to use utilities that Gnome provides.
+After removing some left overs the installed system takes up about 1.9GB of disk space and has less than 1100 packages installed.
+This can be trimmed down further by removing fonts and locales and such.

 The iso avaiable for download was build using the ```flite.ks``` kickstart file.
 It includes [my selection](https://github.com/moofter/flite/blob/main/apps.png?raw=true) of packages and apps.
 You can use the iso as is or even better; build your own iso!
 I've provided instructions below.